Broaden your portfolio of services with training management via your members’ CMS portal or extranet.

 With multi-site capability you can run many different training courses on the same Web CMS across public Web sites and member based portals.
 This is useful for organisations with many brands, branches and locations.

-Game on for training?
+Game on for Training?

 What does the future hold for training?
 Trends like virtual reality (VR) and gamification are bringing exciting dimensions to learning and development programmes.
 VR can be used to “immerse” a person in a training environment to gain situational experience and gamification turns training into a “sport” where points are scored and goals are achieved.

-Training delivery has come a long way and today’s technology is taking it a step further by enabling integration through a CMS portal platform for greater engagement and commercial potential.
+Training delivery has come a long way and today’s technology is taking it a step further by enabling integration through a CMS enterprise portal platform for greater engagement and commercial potential.